Valmiki: Role in Ramayana

 Rama with Sita on the throne, their children Lava and Kusha on their laps.
 Behind the throne, Lakshmana, Bharata and Shatrughna stand.
 Hanuman bows to Rama before the throne.
 Valmiki to the left.

 Valmiki played an important role in Uttarakāṇḍa, the last chapter of the epic Ramayana.
 The Uttarakāṇḍa may not have been originally worked by Valmiki.
 The scholars Robert and Sally Goldman, for example, have pointed out: "Much of the narrative focuses on figures other than Rāma and is narrated only indirectly by Vālmīki, being placed in the mouths of other figures such as Agastya."
 It is believed to have been taken up from Sesha Ramayana.
 According to the legend, Rama sent Sita to the forest.
 Sita finds refuge in Sage Valmiki's ashram, where she gives birth to twin boys Lava and Kusha.
 Lava and Kusha were Valmiki's first disciples, to whom he taught the Ramayana.
 Bala Kanda of the epic also tells the story of Valmiki narrating the Ramayana to Lava and Kusha, who become his disciples.

 Role in Mahabharata

 Valmiki was alive during the Mahabharata, and he was one of the many sages that visited Yudhisthira after the war.
 He told Yudhisthira the benefits of worshipping Shiva.
-Once upon a time, some ascetic possessors of the homa fire cursed Valmiki as guilty of brahminicide.
+Once upon a time, some ascetic possessors of the homa fire cursed Valmiki as guilty of Brahmahatya.
 The sin possessed him as soon as he was cursed.
 So he prayed to Shiva and he became cleansed of all his sins.
 Valmiki told Yudhisthira that he should also pray to Shiva like him.